tarantool/metrics/doc/monitoring/api_reference.rst

 histogram
 ~~~~~~~~~

-The metric of an application, similar to a "histogram," is used for collecting and analyzing
+A histogram is used for collecting and analyzing
 statistical data about the distribution of values of a specific indicator within the application.
 Unlike metrics that only allow to track the average value or quantity of events, a histogram allows
 us to see a detailed picture of the distribution of values and uncover hidden dependencies.

 Histograms are used in situations where we do not want or cannot store individual
-measurements (because there can be too many of them), but we will have enough summarized information
+measurements (because there are too many of them), but aggregated information (in this case,
-to understand the overall pattern (in this case, the distribution of values across ranges).
+the distribution of values across ranges) will be satisfying enough to understand the pattern.

 Each histogram provides several measurements:

-- Total count (_count)
+- total count (``_count``)
-- Sum of measured values (_sum)
+- sum of measured values (``_sum``)
-- Distribution across buckets (_bucket)
+- distribution across buckets (``_bucket``)

-Let's examine the third group of measurements in detail.
-Let's say we are interested in the magnitude of
-the Demo value.
-And we want to know how often the measured value falls into a specific range (bucket):
+Consider the following problem: we want to know how often the observed value is in the specific range (bucket).

 ..  image:: images/histogram-buckets.png
     :align: center

-We are taking measurements.
-Let's say as a result of these measurements, we obtained the following
-values: 8, 7, 6, 8, 1, 7, 4, 8.
+For example, let observed values be 8, 7, 6, 8, 1, 7, 4, 8.

 Thus, in the ranges: